 - Personal Conflicts – Not getting along with the executor is not grounds for his or her removal (except in the case where the executor is being overtly hostile).

 If you are planning your estate, one of the most reliable ways to ensure that your executor is not removed after your death, is to make certain that the attorney who drafts the testament uses clear and understandable language.
 If you have any concerns about the way something reads, or believe that it may be misinterpreted, have your estate planning lawyer change it.
 If you have questions about removing a trustee, or need other services like drafting a will (so it's not left intestate), please contact one of the Fairfax, VA estate litigation attorneys at Hale Ball, who also assist clients in other areas like Annandale for estate guidance.
-Our attorneys are skilled in handling every type of estate and trust, including non-traditional trusts like resulting and constructive trusts.
+Our estate attorneys are skilled in handling every type of estate and trust, including non-traditional trusts like resulting and constructive trusts, and even pet trusts.

 Since 1980 the AV-rated law firm of HALE BALL MURPHY, PLC has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.